aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 ## Creating a Database Proxy

 Amazon RDS Proxy sits between your application and your relational database to efficiently manage connections to the database and improve scalability of the application.
-Learn more about at [Amazon RDS Proxy](https://aws.amazon.com/rds/proxy/)
+Learn more about at [Amazon RDS Proxy](https://aws.amazon.com/rds/proxy/).
+Proxies require an engine family to be specified on the database cluster or instance.

 The following code configures an RDS Proxy for a `DatabaseInstance`.